chrismo/platform-ws-services/README.md

 The `Group` model has a 1-to-many association with a `Deployment`.
 It requires that an `Id` be provided during creation and by default, no `Settings` are configured.
 When a `Check` comes in that requires a notification, the system will first look at the `Settings` on the `Deployment` model and then fall back to the `Group` model `Settings`.
 If neither contains the specific integration, no notification is sent.

 ###Settings
 The `Settings` model is part of a `Group` and `Deployment` model.
-It contains all the necessary information to send a notfication for a particular service (i.e. Slack, Pagerduty, HipChat, Email, etc.).
+It contains all the necessary information to send a notification for a particular service (i.e. Slack, PagerDuty, HipChat, Email, etc.).

 ###Deployment
 The `Deployment` model belongs to a `Group` and contains basic information about the customer deployment (i.e. name, account slug, etc.) and also contains `Settings` and an `[]Check`.
-In order for the system to send a notification for a deployment, two criteria must be met: 1. the check must be registerd with the deployment via the `[]Check` 2. `Settings` must exist for either the `Deployment` or associated `Group`.
+In order for the system to send a notification for a deployment, two criteria must be met: 1. the check must be registered with the deployment via the `[]Check` 2. `Settings` must exist for either the `Deployment` or associated `Group`.

 ###Check
 The `Check` model is a "dictionary" of all the checks returned by each deployment type that we wish to act on.